THE PASCHAL VIGIL READINGS - HISTORY OF OUR SALVATION

 The seventh reading Ezekiel 36.16-17, 18-28.

 God’s name is to be restored to honour is very much a theme of this prophet.
-Ezekiel is yet another exilic prophet who admonishes the Israelites although living in strange country for not being true to YHWH.
+Ezekiel is yet another exilic prophet who admonished the Israelites, although living in strange country, for not being true to YHWH.
 They have not honoured my name, but rather have profaned it disgracefully by following idols.

 Despite all this, I am going to return them to their promised land and cleanse them of every kind of defilement, not so much for their sake, but so my name can be restored.
 Sounding a bit like Jeremiah, Ezekiel announces that the Lord “shall give you a new heart, and put a new spirit in you; I shall remove the heart of stone from your bodies and give you a heart of flesh indeed.”
 The difference between Jeremiah and Ezekiel, is that the former spoke of writing the laws in one’s heart, but the latter insists that a new heart is needed.
 This is a radical new future for Israel.
 YHWH will make them obey.
 This way the Israelites will once again become my covenant people, and their land will be blessed.
 As we know this did not happen, the Israelites never accepted this covenant.
 Even when God sent His Son, as depicted in the parable of the vineyard, they were still rejecting the God who would save them.
 His radicalism was also too much.